rojeanpenano/xpenditure/README.md

 # Xpenditure Backend

 Xpenditure is a comprehensive expense management application backend.
-It provides robust features for tracking expenses, sharing costs, and generating summaries, all powered by Node.js, Express, and MongoDB.
+It provides features for tracking expenses, sharing costs, and generating summaries, all powered by Node.js, Express, and MongoDB.

 ---